GiovanniSalvi/New_Library/README.md

 ### The App is built for a librarian or whoever is in charge to run,create or manipulate data for a library.

-### I tried to make the app interface as simple and easy as possible to navigate.The homepage provides a nav-bar menu to explore the app's functionalities which I will look into more in deep further on,and a footer which provides social media links.
+### I tried to make the app interface as simple and easy as possible to navigate.
+The homepage provides a nav-bar menu to explore the app's functionalities which I will look into more in deep further on in the User-Story paragraph, and a footer which provides social media links.

 ### The nav menu, footer, home-button and background image are repeated in all website pages to get app style consistent.